pwhermanson/heyspex/docs/terminology.md

 - **Nickname**: "App Shell"
 - **Purpose**: The outermost container that holds everything.
 This is where the empty state logo and "get started" text will appear when all panels are closed.

+#### 1.1 App Shell Branded

+- **Technical**: `app-shell-branded`
+- **Nickname**: "App Shell Branded"
+- **Purpose**: The interactive, animated logo display component that serves as the main landing page element.
+It creates dynamic visual effects based on mouse movement and hover states, featuring multi-layer animations, distance-based calculations, and smooth state transitions.
+This component appears when all panels are closed and provides an engaging visual experience with real-time mouse tracking, shadow effects, radial glows, animated color transitions, and grid background patterns.

 ### 2. Global Control Bar (Navigation Bar)

 - **Technical**: `control-bar` or `navigation-bar`